rubienr/wacom/README.md

 # Usage

+I tested this script on Ubuntu with Intuos BT M.
+If your device is connected by USB, the Intuos BT M needs to be switched to Descktop Mode.
+Wiht bluetooth it works out of the box.
+Plese consult the Notes section for information about the modes.

 ## Examples

+If your Intuos BT M device is connected by USB press the **leftmost + rightmost button simultaneously** until the white LED goes off and on agian (dim white).
+Probably this step is not necessary for other devices.

     xsetwacom.sh --config krita                    # configure device
     xsetwacom.sh --config krita --xbindkeys daemon # start key mapping: btn.
 3 maps device to primary screen, btn.
 4 to secondary